gnukeith/Brave-Hardening-Guide/README.md

 - For maximum privacy and anonymity, the dedicated Tor Browser is recommended.
 - Use Brave's Tor features for occasional private browsing when convenience is preferred over maximum security.

-*I just turn TOR mode off completely as it's not as secure as the normal TOR browser.*

 <p align="center">
   <img src="img/tor_disabled_notalltho.png" alt="TOR mode off">
 </p>